VGSA LEAGUE RULES (printable version revised 3/22/22)

 ADDITIONAL RULES FOR 10U PLAY

-Offensive teams will bat their entire roster, including substitutes.
-If the third out is obtained before the five (5) run limit is achieved, the inning is ended and the offensive team resumes the batting order where it left off, their next at-bat.
+1. Offensive teams will bat their entire roster, including substitutes.
+If the third out is obtained before the five (5) run limit is achieved, the inning is ended, and the offensive team resumes the batting order where it left off, their next at bat.

+b.
 In each half inning, a youth pitcher can only walk two batters.
-The next batter to receive ball 4 (after the initial two walks), that batter's coach will pitch a maximum of three (3) additional pitches from the pitching plate.
+The next batter to receive ball four, the batter's coach will pitch a maximum of three (3) additional pitches from the pitching plate.
 Any strikes on the batter will carry over to the coach's pitches.
-(NOTE for 2019 SEASON - the teams that asked to use coach relief in the pre-season survey must tell the umpires at the plate conference or they will be playing strictly by USA Softball rules)

-- There will be no base coaching from the pitcher's circle when the batter's coach pitches the additional three pitches.
+e.
+There will be no coaching from the pitcher's circle when the batter's coach pitches the additional three pitches.

 ADDITIONAL RULES FOR 8U PLAY

 - No new inning after one hour and thirty minutes (1:30) hard stop at 1:40